saptakdutta/NASA_POWER_API/ReadME.md

 # Setup

-Use the provided environment.yml file with conda to create the necessary virtual environment required to run this tool
+Download pythn and Anaconda as necessary.
+Use the provided environment.yml file with conda to create the virtual environment required to run this tool

 # Overview